 Children 6-12 $4.95 Children 5 and under FREE

 Enjoy the self-guided tour through this original schoolhouse, where the teacher would sleep upstairs!
-Out back there is a bell that they would ring when it was time to begin, and there is something about the history and time that ties you in to it's timeless existence when you ring it yourself!
+Out back there is a bell that they would ring when it was time to begin, and there is something about the history and time that ties you in to its timeless existence when you ring it yourself!
 For more info about entry fees and times check the site.

 Originally the fancy Gilded Age Alcazar hotel, it was built in 1888 by railroad tycoon Henry Flagler.
 The museum will transport you to extravagance with its stunning entrance, and one of the country’s best collections of 19th-century art.